From stories shared by Nels at the celebration of Andrew Sears Barden (12/18/72 – 10/8/17).

 Closing Thoughts & Prayer

 The word fool can refer to someone who is senseless or unwise.
 But the court fool brings joy to the king’s court.
 The dancing fool loves to dance.
 The holy fool “subverts convention or orthodoxy or varies from social conformity in order to reveal spiritual or moral truth” (see American Heritage Dictionary).
 These were all reflected in Andrew’s life.

 Andrew respected the tradition of Kriya Yoga and Paramahansa Yogananda, who believed in the harmony of the teachings of Jesus Christ with all true spirituality.
 Yogananda taught some things which I believe might help when we’ve lost someone, if we listen with our hearts:

 “We would not be human if we did not miss loved ones.
 [Yet…] When a dear one dies, instead of grieving unreasonably, realize that he has gone on to a higher plane at the will of God… Rejoice that he is free…” (PY)

 “Our real self, the soul, is immortal.
 We may sleep for a little while in that change called death, but we can never be destroyed.
 We exist, and that existence is eternal.
 The wave comes to the shore, and then goes back to the sea; it is not lost.”
 (PY)

 We can grieve reasonably, as we acknowledge our sadness.
 We can rejoice, as we embrace remembrance over regret.
-In time, we can find peace, perhaps as we watch the waves on the lake or the sea and realize that souls are not lost, except through faith to waters of joy.
+In time, we can find peace, perhaps as we watch the waves on the lake and realize that souls are not lost, except to waters of joy.